alexander-koch/golem/README.md

 - Type inference => automatic deduction of data types
 - Strings as arrays of characters, not a standalone type => reduces data size, easier to understand
 - Systems language
-- High-order functions, currying
+- Easily readable and learnable
+- NULL is not an option
 - Fully functional fast bytecode vm or translation into x86 / x86_64 assembler machine code
 - Garbage collected vm
-- Easily readable and learnable
 - FAST!!!

 # TODO